Sean Hannity responds to ‘ironic’ report that detailed his $90 million property empire

 Hannity replied that his relationship with Cohen was “minimal.”

-Fox News on Tuesday said it was “surprised” to find out about Hannity’s relationship with Cohen, but added that it conducted a review and stood by its primetime star.
+Fox News on Tuesday said it was “surprised” to find out about Hannity’s relationship with Cohen, but added that it conducted a review and stood by its prime-time star.

 “While Fox News was unaware of Sean Hannity’s informal relationship with Michael Cohen and was surprised by the announcement in court yesterday, we have reviewed the matter and spoken to Sean and he continues to have our full support,” the network said in a statement.